pldn/LDWizard-old/README.md

 ### 4.4.3 Functional Requirements

-### 4.5 ETL script && conversion bindings
+### 4.5 ETL conversion script

-Instead of developing a new ETL-tool, we will use an existing ETL-tool to execute the transformation step.
-We decided to use a client-based transformation tool [RATT (RDF All The Things)](https://www.npmjs.com/package/@triply/ratt) as the tool to transform the CSV to RDF.
-The LDWizard uses this language due to its expandability and ease of use.
+The LDWizard will use the predefined ETL-script RATT to perform the transformation step.
+[RATT (RDF All The Things)](https://www.npmjs.com/package/@triply/ratt) is picked as the tool can be used in a client-based setting to transform CSV into RDF.
+[RATT](https://www.npmjs.com/package/@triply/ratt) also gives the LDWizard an expressive and expandable toolkit to create complex transformation procedures if necessary.

-Due to the limitations of the LDWizard, the ETL script inside the browser is limited to a max set of rows and columns.
-To use the ETL-script on a larger CSV the LDWizard has an export button to export the ETL-script.
-This has two advantages.

-- To use the script the user designed in the LDWizard outside of the LDWizard.
-- To import to the ETL-script for a different CSV in the LDWizard.

-To make the use of the ETL-script more generic we will give the user the possibility to export the ETL-script into different languages.
-At the moment LDWizard will make it possible to export the ETL-script into ([RATT (RDF All The Things)](https://www.npmjs.com/package/@triply/ratt), [RMLeditor](https://rml.io/tools/rmleditor/) or [CoW](https://github.com/clariah/cow/wiki)) language.

 ### 4.5.1 Description and Priority

-The conversion from RATT to RML and from RML to RATT, as also from RATT to COW and from COW to RATT should be deterministic.
-Thus when you download a RML script for example and then reupload the RML script is should create the exact same RATT script from the RML script, as from which the RML script was created.

-The following guidelines for the transform between RATT and COW/RML and between COW/RML and RATT are recommended.(These can be expanded upon when new information arises)

-To keep it simpler for now I will make a few assumptions about the data for now.
-But some/all of these restrictions could be removed in a later point of the process.
+The LDWizard will make a few assumptions about the CSV format.

 - We assume that there is only one subject in the script/CSV/template
 - We assume that the description about the subject in the script is handled as high as possible in the template.

+The steps below are guidelines to transform a CSV file to an RDF file.

 Step 1: Find the subject in the row, either the rownumber or the predefined column, set as subject.<br>
 Step 2: If needed convert the subject to a proper IRI.<br>